Mat-thieu/webcodecs-mp4-pipeline/README.md

 This project showcases scene composition using canvas, rendering it to MP4 using the native VideoEncoder.
 Webworkers and on-the-fly asset retrieval, demuxing and decoding are used to provide non-blocking and efficient video-in-video.

-Don't use this in production in its current state, without a prewarmed asset cache the decoder might close.

 ![videoframe_8470](https://github.com/user-attachments/assets/32ddd225-0bb8-4e3d-a82e-c841a3a78b2d)

 ## Features